 Laker & Silversides

 These cabins were built in 1985 and can accommodate up to 8 people each.
-There are 2 bedrooms on the main floor: Three twin beds in has three twin beds.
+There are 2 bedrooms on the main floor each with three twin beds.
+The loft has two twin beds.
 The cabins are located approximately 100 feet from the shoreline which can be accessed via the boat launch.